-Years later, the game made its way across the Atlantic ocean and it started to spread in the United States where it proved to be very popular as well, especially during the Gold Rush.
-With a booming economy, the rich were drawn to roulette becoming high rollers.
-The popularity of the game increased incredibly.
-As a result, casinos decided to increase their edge and advantage once more with the introduction of the double zero slot.
-This is the only American contribution to roulette history.
+Years later, the game made its way across the Atlantic ocean and it spread to the United States where it proved to be very popular as well, especially during the Gold Rush.
+With a booming economy, the rich were drawn to roulette and became what we call high rollers.
+The popularity of the game increased tremendously and as a result, casinos decided to increase their edge and advantage once more with the introduction of the double zero slot.
+This is the only American contribution to the history of roulette history.

-Today, the French version of roulette, the single “0″, can be found in European casinos and the American version of roulette, the double “00″, can be found in such places as Las Vegas and Atlantic City.
-Currently, Roulette is more popular in Europe, mainly because of the better odds it predicts based on the one “0″ vs. double “00″ difference.
+Today, the French version of roulette, the single “0″, can be found in most European casinos and the American version of roulette, the double “00″, can be found in places such as Las Vegas and Atlantic City.
+At present, Roulette is more popular in Europe, mainly because of the better odds it predicts based on the one “0″ vs. double “00″ difference.
 Of course, in the online gambling world, players can enjoy either one of these versions, regardless of their location.
-Online casinos have even created a number of other unique roulette versions of their own for players to try out.
+Online casinos have even created a number of their own unique roulette versions for players to try out.

 How to Play Roulette

 The roulette game, like any other casino table game, starts with players placing their wagers.
-Since all the wagers will be put on the same wagering area, with the probability of more than one player placing the same wager, players will have to purchase different chips.
+Since all the wagers will be put on the same wagering area, with the probability of more than one player placing the same wager, players will have to purchase different sets of chips.
 These chips have different colors so each player’s chips can be easily identified.
-These special roulette chips can only be purchased and cashed at the roulette table, which is why players should cash their winnings at the table before leaving.
-The chips cannot be cashed in at the cashier once exchanged for the money chips at the roulette table.
+These special roulette chips can often be purchased and cashed in at the roulette table.
+Alternatively, the chips can also be cashed in at the cashier once exchanged for the money chips at the roulette table.